Pumps, weirs, and locks

 Types of locks

-Locks are built between two waterways that have different water levels.
+Locks are built between two watercourses have different water levels.
 On one side of a lock, the water is higher or lower than on the other side.
 We can open a lock to allow water to flow through.
 There are eight types of locks:

 Schutsluis